Part 1: Whole Language! What was that all about?

 “ … attention should be focused on decoding words rather than the use of unreliable strategies such as looking at the illustrations, rereading the sentence, saying the first sound or guessing what might ‘fit’.
 Although these strategies might result in intelligent guesses, none of them is sufficiently reliable and they can hinder the acquisition and application of phonic knowledge and skills, prolonging the word recognition process and lessening children’s overall understanding.
 Children who routinely adopt alternative cues for reading unknown words, instead of learning to decode them, later find themselves stranded when texts become more demanding and meanings less predictable.
 The best route for children to become fluent and independent readers lies in securing phonics as the prime approach to decoding unfamiliar words (Primary National Strategy, 2006b, p.9).”

-If one accepts the empiricist position that learning to read is not a natural process corresponding to learning to talk, then the view that most language activities are equally helpful to reading development becomes doubtful, as does the related assertion that children will master reading by being exposed to a literate environment.
+If one accepts the empiricist position that learning to read is not a natural process such as learning to talk, then the view that most language activities are equally helpful to reading development becomes doubtful, as does the related assertion that children will master reading solely by being exposed to a literate environment.
 The literature on direct instruction (Hattie, 2009; Rosenshine & Stevens, 1984) provides convincing evidence that students learn to read best when the allocated time for reading is spent directly on reading activities rather than on activities once or twice removed from reading.
-This literature also highlights the necessity of systematic teaching, careful monitoring and continuous feedback.
-Thus it is not only the philosophy of the whole language approach, but the practices that derive from it that do not have adequate research support.
+This literature also highlights the necessity of systematic teaching, careful monitoring, and continuous feedback.
+Thus, it is not only the philosophy of the whole language approach but the practices that derive from it that do not have adequate research support.

 Practices recommended in whole language programs